 3) The record need not be transcribed unless the Advisory Board receives a written request and fee from the applicant in accordance with this Section or a request from the Administrator.

 Section 1324.220 Decisions of the Administrator

-a) The Administrator shall consider the recommendation received from the Advisory Board regarding any consolidation plan and/or request for waiver it receives.
+a) The Administrator shall consider recommendations received from the Department and the Advisory Board regarding any consolidation plan and/or request for waiver it receives.

-b) The Administrator shall provide a written decision to the applicant no later than 90 calendar days after the Advisory Board receives the plan and/or request for waiver.
+b) The Administrator shall provide a written decision to the applicant no later than 90 calendar days after the Department receives the plan and/or request for waiver.

 1) Any order of authority issued by the Commission to a 9-1-1 Authority prior to January 1, 2016 shall remain in effect as if issued by the Administrator until the 9-1-1 Authority files a plan for consolidation under Section 1324.200 or for modification under 83 Ill.
 Adm.
-Code 1328, and a new order of Authority is issued by the Administrator.
+Code 1325.205, and a new order of Authority is issued by the Administrator.
 When appropriate, the Administrator shall issue an order of authority to operate a 9-1-1 system as detailed and described in the approved plan.

-2) If the decision is inconsistent with the recommendation of the Advisory Board, the Administrator shall provide a written explanation to the Advisory Board and the applicant regarding the deviation in his or her decision.
+2) If the decision is inconsistent with the recommendation of the Advisory Board, the Administrator shall provide the Advisory Board and the applicant a copy of the order which shall include a written explanation regarding the deviation in his or her decision.

 3) If the Administrator does not approve the plan, approve the plan as modified, or grant a waiver, prior to issuing the written decision, the Administrator shall read the record of all hearings conducted to ensure his/her decision is consistent with the record.